-However, in modern times the komboloi are often not designed for religious or ceremonial purposes but rather for fun and relaxation.
+However, in modern times, worry beads are often not designed for religious or ceremonial purposes but rather for fun and relaxation.

 The pleasure of the action and the clicking noise of the beads turns the overall performance in an easy motion that is reported to help ease tension.
 And who doesn’t need that these days?

 The modern Greek word komboloi derives from kombos (knot) and logio (collection) or the verb leo (say).
 It is said that it is short for the phrase “in every knot I say a prayer“.

 This etymology accounts for the fact that the komboloi actually evolved from komboskini, the Greek word for prayer rope.

 Worry beads may be constructed from any type of bead although amber, amber resin (such as faturan), and coral are preferred, as they are thought to be more pleasant to handle than non-organic materials, such as metal or minerals.

 Greek worry beads generally have an odd number of beads (often one more than a multiple of four, e.g. (4×4)+1, (5×4)+1, and so on, or a prime number, usually 17, 19 or 23) and usually have a head composed of a fixed bead (the so called “priest”), a shield to separate the two threads and help the beads flow freely and a tassel (or founda in Greek).

 Usually, the length of worry beads is approximately two palm widths.
 Handmade komboloi are the best to purchase in Greece, and their prices can vary from a few euros to over 1,000 euros.